orbit-love/orbit-model/README.md

 Defining your community's list of activities and activity weights is one of the first things to do when starting with the Orbit Model.

+> Keep in mind that weights should be used insofar as they reflect a member's elevated love in reality.
+They should _not_ be used to "game" your charts and metrics.
+For example, if writing a guest blog post truly indicates a person's elevated Love for your community, by all means increase the weight of that activity in the Orbit Model.

+> On the other hand, if driving Twitter engagement happens to be your team's OKR for the quarter, you should not increase the weight of retweets as a result.

-Then, make another table that records the activities for each member.
+With your activites and weights defined, make another table that records the activities for each member.
 Capture the member's name, activity type, date, and activity weight from the previous table.

 | Member Name       | Activity Type             | Date       | Weight |
 | ----------------- | ------------------------- | ---------- | ----- |